iCynara/litterbox/README.md

 local remote will not remove ref unless you use purge

-1. git remote prune origin
+"git remote prune origin" same as "git fetch --prune" if you are working on one remote repo only

 when you have a branch deleted on remote. sync up your local ref/remote with it.